schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/BapMVox)

-Nesting with the ordered and unordered lists are exactly same from a code persepctive.
+Nesting with the ordered and unordered lists is exactly the same from a code perspective.

 ```html
 <ul>